farnoosh-shamsian/Shahnameh/multitext/README.md

 harakat, ezafe, letterforms, contractions — which takes the marks from 627 to **193**.

 **The text on screen is normalised**: each column is rewritten into one spelling, always one that another edition *in the same row* actually prints, never one invented here.
-31 of the 76 rows then read identically across every edition that has them.
+33 of the 76 rows then show no variation at all — 25 of them attested in more than one edition, the other 8 being the couplets only one edition carries.

 The diplomatic text, exactly as each edition prints it, is in `texts/01-pizzi.txt` … `texts/06-ganjoor-moscow.txt`.
 It is also still carried in the pages' markup, hidden.